Chocolate Chip Cookies

 Instructions

 - Brown the butter on the stove by melting it in a saucepan for about 5 minutes.
-When it is done stir in one small ice cube and chill in the fridge for 15 minutes.
+Remove it from the heat and stir in the brown sugar.
+Stir in one small ice cube and chill in the fridge for 15 minutes.

 - Whip the white sugar, vanilla, and egg in a mixing bowl using a hand mixer until it reaches stiff peaks.
 This can take between 5 and 10 minutes depending on your mixer.